garethltm/obsibrain/COMPSCI361 - Machine Learning/Supervised Learning.md

 - Use data to find a model that outputs the label based on the features
 - Model predicts whether which food make you sick (even with new combination)

+1. General supervised learning problem
+2. This is the most successful/widely used machine learning technique